bhattumang7/bhattumang7/_posts/2020-06-07-ProcMon-and-FileAccess.md

 Doing this will generate a log that will look something like below:
 ![ProcMon logs](../assets/blog_pictures/2020-06-07-ProcMon-and-FileAccess/procmon_logs.jpg)

 Once you have got the error, come back to ProcMon and press "Ctrl+E" again to disable the event capture.
+We want to capture minimum events so that analyzing it remains an easy task.

 At this step, we have got the ProcMon log captured.
 Now comes the tricky part to co-relate the application error with the entries in ProcMon.